 This is not available when previewing a document that is an attachment.

 |Click to show additional document options:

 As the width of the preview interface shrinks, the other available tools are moved under this menu.

-Video files display in a video player that will render videos in 360p and 720p resolutions.
-In addition to toggling the resolution, you can adjust the volume, make the video fullscreen and navigate to different times in the video using the timeline.
+Video files are displayed in a video player that will render videos in 360p and 720p resolutions.
+In addition to toggling the resolution, you can adjust the volume, make the video fullscreen, and navigate to different times in the video using the timeline.

 When uploading a video to your digital workplace, we recommend it have the following properties:

 - File Type: MP4